-My view of epistemology and its problems as a whole appears in On Epistemology (Wadsworth/Broadview Press, 2008).
-A translation in Farsi will be published in 2012.
+My view of epistemology and its problems as a whole appears in On Epistemology (Wadsworth/Broadview Press, 2008), published in Farsi translation 2014.

-My overview of the central problems of philosophy of religion appears in Philosophy of Religion: An Historical Introduction (Blackwell, 2007).
-It was published in Polish translation in 2012 and is currently being translated into Italian.
+My overview of the central problems of philosophy of religion appears in Philosophy of Religion: An Historical Introduction (Blackwell, 2007), published in Polish translation in 2012 and in Italian translation in 2013.
 A companion anthology of historical readings was co-edited with Timothy Miller, and published as Readings in Philosophy of Religion: Ancient to Contemporary (Blackwell, 2009).

-I am currently returning to the topic of my first book, The Dilemma of Freedom and Foreknowledge (Oxford University Press, 1991) for a possible next book project comparing the forms of fatalist arguments: logical, theological, and causal.
+I have recently returned to the topic of my first book, The Dilemma of Freedom and Foreknowledge (Oxford University Press, 1991) for a possible next book project comparing the forms of fatalist arguments: logical, theological, and causal.

 6473 Graduate seminar on the varieties of fatalism